Bitcoin-ABC/bitcoinabc.org/_posts/2022-07-01-running-cashfusion-remotely.md

 ## Happy Fusing!

-Congratulations, you are now able to run Electrum ABC as a command line daemon, and run Cash Fusion in this mode.
+Congratulations, you are now able to run Electrum ABC as a command line daemon, and run CashFusion in this mode.
-This daemon can be left running for extended periods of time to keep your wallet with a fresh supply of fused coins, and provide liquidity for other Cash Fusion users on the network.
+This daemon can be left running for extended periods of time to keep your wallet with a fresh supply of fused coins, and provide liquidity for other CashFusion users on the network.